Ain: Transport networks

 Ain is situated at the crossroads of a large national and international flow of commodities and is therefore an important transit region.
 More than 4000 km of transport routes serve the department.
 In addition to a well-developed transport network of former national roads, which were transferred to the department in 2007, Ain is crisscrossed by 220 km of highway.

 For national and international flights, the international airports of Lyon (Saint-Exupéry) and Geneva (Cointrin) are located within a rather short distance.
 The department of Ain also contains two waterways, the rivers Saône and Rhone, on which building materials, such as gravel, are shipped.
 The most important harbour is situated in Jassans-Riottier on the river Saône.

 The railway network is of great importance, in particular the TGV connections Paris–Geneva (with a stop in Bellegarde-sur-Valserine) and Paris–Lyon (passing by the Saône valley).
 The upgraded Ligne du Haut-Bugey was opened in 2010, reducing travel time between Paris and Geneva by 20 minutes.
 The regional TER (train and bus) network is important mainly as concerns the connection to Lyon.

 Demographics

 The department of Ain is marked by very dynamic demographics.
-The population has grown from 471,019 inhabitants in 1990 to 638,425 in 2016 (estimates of the French statistics office INSEE).
-This increase is primarily due to natural growth and secondarily by a slightly positive migration balance.
+The population has grown from 471,019 inhabitants in 1990 to 679,344 in 2023 (estimates of the French statistics office INSEE).
+This increase is primarily due to positive migration balance and secondarily by natural growth.

-The average population density is 111 inhabitants/km^{2} (2016; Auvergne-Rhône-Alpes: 114; metropolitan France: 119).
+The average population density is 118 inhabitants/km^{2} (2023; Auvergne-Rhône-Alpes: 117; metropolitan France: 121).
 While the Saône valley, the Côtière, Bourg-en-Bresse and the Gex region have a high density of population, the mountainous Bugey area is less populated.